-As of September 30, 2012, Robinsons Homes has 32 projects in its portfolio.
-Twenty eight (28) of these projects are on-going, while four (4) are awating for the receipt of License to Sell (LS) to launch.
-Among the ongoing projects, twenty (20) have been substantially completed and sold.
-Key details of RLC's projects in Robinsons Homes as of fiscal year 2012 are set forth in the table below:
+As of September 30, 2013, Robinsons Homes has 32 projects in its portfolio.
+Eleven (11) of these projects are on-going construction, two (2) of which are awating for the receipt of License to Sell (LS) to launch.
+Among the 32 projects, twenty one (21) have been substantially completed and sold.
+Key details of RLC's projects in Robinsons Homes as of fiscal year 2013 are set forth in the table below: